Choosing a driving school or an instructor is not easy.

 For me, I believe this is due to lack of information.
 When you by a Mercedes Benz or a BMW, you can see the quality with your own eyes.
 You can even touch it and smell it.

 But the problem is that driving lessons can’t be seen, touched or felt.
 Unless you’ve taken lessons with an instructor, you’ll never know how good or how kind they are.
-Don’t be fooled by those shiny premium cars…. and the loud messages about first time pass rates.

 No one wants to keep taking lessons for ever.
 No one wants to be shouted at, or be ridiculed because they’re anxious or a slow learner.